-Changing a girl’s diaper is not as difficult (or dangerous!) as changing a boy’s diaper.
+Changing a girl’s diaper is not as difficult as changing a boy’s diaper.
 Yet, changing a girl’s diaper has its own set of challenges, and not being aware of them could put your baby at risk for urinary tract infections.

 A girl's urinary system is internal and not as well protected as a boy's.
 For this reason, girls are more prone to infection than boys.
 Girls also require more frequent cleaning and more careful wiping to keep the risk of infection at bay.